joerivanarkel/AzureQueueStorage/README.md

 [![.NET](https://github.com/joerivanarkel/AzureQueueStorage/actions/workflows/dotnet.yml/badge.svg)](https://github.com/joerivanarkel/AzureQueueStorage/actions/workflows/dotnet.yml)

 # AzureQueueStorage
 In this example i am Storing, Fetching, Peeking and Updating messages in Azure Queue Storage.
-To interact with Queue Storage, i've used the `Azure.Storage.Queues` NuGet package ans using dotnet secrets to hide the connection string formt he source code.
+To interact with Queue Storage, i've used the `Azure.Storage.Queues` NuGet package ans using dotnet secrets to hide the connection string from the source code.

 ## Creating a Queue
 To excute any commands from code to Queue storage, you will have to use the `QueueClient` class.
 When creating this class, you have to provide a connection string and a queue name.
 Then i'll ensure that this QueueClient exists remote, by running the `CreateIfNotExists()` method.